Canon 550D vs Sony RX100

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years and 3 months of technical progress since the 550D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 emerges as the winner of the match-up (11 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 is the clear winner of the contest (12 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 550D and the Sony RX100 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 550D and the RX100 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.